dtr-org/unit-e/CONTRIBUTING.md

 Whether and when a pull request is merged into UnitE Core rests with the project maintainers.
 A pull request needs approval of at least one maintainer to be merged.
 A maintainer can not approve a pull request they authored themselves.
 They need at least one other maintainer to approve the pull request.
+The list of maintainers is documented in [MAINTAINERS.md](MAINTAINERS.md).

 If maintainers ask for changes, and the changes have been done by adding additional commits to the pull request, they need to approve the changes before